openjdk/guide/src/index.md

        6543210: My favorite bug

-   where `6543210` is replaced with the actual bug id number or "[NEW BUG]" if the bug id is not known and `My favorite bug` is replaced with the bug's summary.
+   where `6543210` is replaced with the actual bug id number or "[NEW BUG]" if the bug id isn't known and `My favorite bug` is replaced with the bug's summary.
 The message should describe the intended change, which components may be affected, and any other risks or concerns.

 #. **Does a bug id exist for the work?**